JGRennison/OpenTTD-patches/README.md

 * Make the company infrastructure window scrollable.
 * Add setting to disable water animation depending on zoom level.
 * Add zoom in support to the minimap window.
+* Add setting to increase the size of the main toolbar.
+* Add cargo filtering and a show by cargo mode to the company delivered cargo graph.

 #### Limits